yasirs/matchSCore/README.md

 ## Installation

-This is a development version of matchSCore running on R (>= 3.4.0). matchSCore can be installed by devtools:
+This is a development version of matchSCore running on R (>= 3.4.0).
+The package makes use of splatter_1.2.1, scater_1.6.3, MixSim_1.1-3 and ggplot2_2.2.1, ggpubr_0.1.6 libraries.
+Other libraries are also used for clustering and identification of markers (e.g. Seurat_2.2.1, SC3_1.7.7).

+matchSCore can be installed by devtools:

 ```{r,eval=FALSE}